laro/Cilia/2 Standard Library/5 Stream, File & Network IO.md

     - `out.flush()` writes the data buffer (the `istream` user-level cache) to the operating system.
         - This protects against data loss in the event of a program crash.
     - `out.flushAndSync()` calls `flush()`, then
-        - calls `fsync()` to write the kernel buffers to the file system and then to the harddisk/SSD (the write cache should be written/cleared, too).
+        - calls `fsync()` to write the kernel buffers to the file system and then to the hard disk/SSD (the write cache should be written/cleared, too).
         - This protects against data loss in the event of a program or _system_ crash.
     - `in.read() -> Byte[]` reads
         - everything from the `istream` user-level cache, if not `0`,